Search

 Description

-Designed and written as a practical workplace training and reference tool.
-This 141-page pocket guide is filled with clear-language text including safety tips, charts, diagrams, checklists and illustrations.
+Designed and written as a practical workplace training and reference tool, this 192-page pocket guide is filled with clear-language text including safety tips, charts, diagrams, checklists and illustrations.

 Objectives

 This is your guide to working safely in libraries and other information centres.
-This guide will enable you to:
+This guide will help you to:

-• Prevent accident and injury through safe work practices and use of personal protective equipment.
+• Prevent incidents and injuries through safe work practices and use of personal protective equipment

-• Understand your duties and rights as given in occupational health and safety legislation.
+• Understand your duties and rights under occupational health and safety legislation

 Scope

 This guide provides basic knowledge and skills for ensuring a healthy and safe workplace.
-It presents a step-by-step approach for dealing with workplace health and safety problems, namely:
+It presents a step-by-step approach for addressing potential workplace health and safety issues to help you:

-• Recognize potential problems relating to library work.
+• Recognize potential issues related to library work

 Details of measurement techniques and exposure evaluation are beyond the scope of this guide.
-Such information is available from the Inquiries Service of the Canadian Centre for Occupational Health and Safety (CCOHS).
+Such information is available from our Safety InfoLine service.
 For detailed hazard evaluation and implementation of control measures, a specialist should be consulted.

 Target Audience